How to MIG Weld Stainless to Mild Steel: Step by Step

 Stainless wire requires a tri-mix gas when using the short-circuit transfer mode to offer the best results.

 The short-circuit transfer is ideal for the stainless part since it releases low amounts of heat.
 This mode welds in all positions.
-Small and hobby 120V welding machines can only weld with this mode.
+Small and hobby 120V machines can only weld with this mode.

 A tri-mix gas consists of: